Blackrosedyin/Euryale-Tool-Changer/README.md

 # Tool Power Delivery
-Tools on this toolchanger natively designed to receive power through standard USB A or Type C cables.
+Tools on this toolchanger are natively designed to receive power through standard USB A or Type C cables.

 Direct wiring (without usb) to electronics bay will also be supported